 For our third changing exhibition, the Barry Art Museum is proud to present Karen LaMonte: Théâtre de la Mode, September 9, 2021, through January 2, 2022.
 LaMonte is an acclaimed American sculptor living and working in Prague.
-By freezing a single gesture of a body both clothed and in motion, LaMonte is able to investigate themes of memory, beauty, and loss.
+By freezing a single gesture of a body both clothed and in motion, LaMonte investigates themes of memory, beauty, and loss.
 A master craftsperson, LaMonte has pioneered complex casting methods across diverse media.
-At the Barry, we will set the stage with a selection of her astonishing works in cast glass, iron, and bronze.
+At the Barry, we set the stage with a selection of her astonishing works in cast glass, iron, and bronze.

 This exhibition positions works from LaMonte’s significant sculptural oeuvre in the context of the theater in times of war and upheaval.
 LaMonte has been inspired by the historical fashion mannequins of Théâtre de la Mode, and here we pay homage to that connection by positioning her work in that performative context.
 Selections from both her musically referenced Nocturnes series and accompanying Études (one-third scale sculptures) are presented in the gallery, alongside couture fashion dolls that tell the story of these miniature ambassadors or Pandora Dolls through the ages.

 We are immensely grateful to Artist Karen LaMonte and her partner Steve Polane; Steve Grafe, Curator of Art at the Maryhill Museum of Art, Goldendale, WA; Alice Hammond at Gerald Peters Contemporary; and Elwood Robinson and Jim Lyden of the ODU Theatre Dept for their generosity and collaborative spirit in the creation of this exhibit.